 Sensitivity: We assumed gas space heating end uses in the residential sector would be electrified to hybrid heat pumps upon the equipment's end of life, and all other end uses would be electrified at the end of their life.
 We made assumptions on the limits to electrification in the commercial and industrial sectors.

-For more details on the electrification supply curve, see Appendix C.
+➔ For more information on the electrification supply curve, please refer to Appendix C: Conservation Potential Assessment.